Skip to main content

 Consumer electronics imports require: (1) FCC authorization for any RF-emitting device, (2) UL, ETL, or CSA listing for devices connecting to 120V US power — required by most US retailers, (3) RoHS compliance certificates (required for EU sales, not US Customs but commonly requested by buyers), (4) California Prop 65 warning compliance for products sold in California.
 Request all test reports and certificates from supplier before first shipment — CBP may request them at time of entry.

-Tools for Consumer Electronics Importers
+The 2026 Tariff Environment for Consumer Electronics

-Tariff rates are sourced from USITC HTS Schedule as of 2026-04-05.
+Tariff rates are sourced from USITC HTS Schedule as of 2026-07-04.
 Compliance requirements based on current CBP, FDA, USDA, and CPSC regulations.
 Always verify with official sources before importing.
 AI-assisted analysis — not legal or customs advice.